jbcodeforce/eda-studies/docs/techno/kafka-connect/index.md

 ### Key value propositions

-1. **Simplified Integration:** Kakfa Connect provides a straightforward, configuration based, way to connect external systems to Kafka, enabling easy data ingestion and delivery without needing custom code.
+1. **Simplified Integration:** Kafka Connect provides a straightforward, configuration based, way to connect external systems to Kafka, enabling easy data ingestion and delivery without needing custom code.
 There are a lot of existing connectors, and each main source or sink technology vendors have their own connectors.
 [Confluent connectors.](https://www.confluent.io/lp/confluent-connectors)
 1. **Scalability:** Kafka Connect supports both distributed and standalone deployment modes, allowing it to scale efficiently with the needs of the application.
 1. **Fault Tolerance:** It integrates seamlessly with Kafka’s fault-tolerant architecture, ensuring that data is reliably processed even in the event of failures.
 1. **Data Transformation:** With support for Converters and Transforms, Kafka Connect allows for data transformation and formatting on-the-fly, ensuring that data is in the correct format for both producers and consumers.